Australian Family Trust Explained

-An Australian family trust has become a popular estate planning tool among many family groups.
+A family trust in Australia has become a popular estate planning tool among many family groups.

-As with any investment strategy, however, family trusts come with some disadvantages.
+As with any investment strategy, however, family trusts have disadvantages.

-So, here’s what you can expect when setting up an Australian family trust.
+So, here’s what you can expect when setting up a family trust.

-A family trust is a discretionary arrangement created to hold family assets and/or manage a family business on behalf of the trust beneficiaries.
+A family trust is a way to hold family assets and manage a business for the beneficiaries.

-• the settlor is the person responsible for signing the trust teed and authorising the trustee to manage the trust,
+• The settlor is the person responsible for signing the trust deed and authorising the trustee to manage the trust,

-• the beneficiaries are the people appointed during the family trust election to benefit from the assets and wealth held in the family trust, and
+• The beneficiaries are chosen during the family trust election to receive the assets and wealth held in the family trust.

 Characteristics of Discretionary Trusts

-Because family trusts are considered discretionary in nature, they possess the following characteristics:
+Because family trust structures are considered discretionary, they possess the following characteristics:

 How Do You Set Up A Family Trust?